mathisme/ThinkfulSLCap/README.md

 # Tasks for the future
 * Utilize Imbalanced-Learn SMOTE oversampling.
 In my project I utilized random undersampling and random oversampling but at the suggestion of the grader of my presentation I should use SMOTE.
 * Restructure the PowerPoint.
 My PowerPoint presentation did not have a proper structure according to the data scientist from Thinkful I was presenting to.
 He was very generous to give an outline of a proper structure.
 In the future I would like to restructure my PowerPoint.
 * Utilize other supervised learning algorithms.
-I started notebooks to use SGBoost, SVM, and decision trees but did not complete them.
+I started notebooks to use XGBoost, SVM, and decision trees but did not complete them.
 * Add AUC to metrics used to evaluate models.